microsoft/WhatTheHack/015-Serverless/Coach/Solution-03.md

 - Create an Azure Cosmos DB account with the following characteristics: API type Core (SQL), Disable Geo-redundency and multi-region writes.

-- Create an Azure Cosmos DB SQL database with Database Name "LicensePlates" .
+- Create an Azure Cosmos DB SQL database with Database Name `LicensePlates` .

-- Create a container inside the Cosmos DB account, in the Database "LicensePlates" (do not provision database throughput) and Container ID "Processed", Partition key : "/licensePlateText"
+- Create a container inside the Cosmos DB account, in the Database `LicensePlates` (do not provision database throughput) and Container ID "Processed", Partition key : "`/licensePlateText`"

-- Create a similar second container, Database "LicensePlates", Container ID "NeedsManualReview", Partition key : "/fileName"
+- Create a similar second container, Database `LicensePlates`, Container ID "NeedsManualReview", Partition key : "/fileName"

 - Create a storage account, name INIT, Create two blob containers "images" and "export"